-Last week was not the only time there was a plot to take over the Capitol.
+A year ago last week was not the only time there was a plot to take over the Capitol.
 A somewhat similar scheme was aimed at Franklin Roosevelt, to keep him from acting as president.
 It was stopped by, of all people, a retired general of Quaker heritage.
+There are many eerie and unsettling echoes of this “prequel” in our current state of heightened tension.

 Wealthy bankers and businessmen plotted to overthrow FDR.
 A retired general foiled it.By Gillian Brockell.